Cloudinnovates/angular2-typescript-shoping-cart/README.md

 Angular 2 is still in beta, but it looks very promissing i have to say.
 At least for me :)

 #### TypeScript 2
 Why TypeScript??
 Why not pure js?
-Mainly because Angular 2 is quite new and the tutorials out there are for just TypeScript.
+Mainly because Angular 2 is quite new and the documentation is at the moment written mostly in TypeScript.
 In the end , for me as a developer TypeScript provides me a typed superset of JavaScript.
 Existing JavaScript projects can be converted to TypeScript "simply" by renaming the source files from*.js to *.ts.